Rozanova/DesignForCooperation/Syllabus.md

 [phttps://ccnydoc.blogspot.com](https://ccnydoc.blogspot.com)

 ### Projects:
-Students will design an app that will fit in one of the following categories:
+Students will design a user experience (digital, digital and print, serivice, other?) that can fit in one of the following categories:
-1. App as civic engagement tool.
+1. Civic engagement tool/platform/service
-2. Speculative app as design/art project to address potential future societal needs.
-3. Critical app design as design/art project that critiques existing social and cultural systems.
-4. Your choice, as long as it follows Human-Centered design guidelines.
+2. Your choice, as long as it follows Human-Centered design guidelines.

 ### Readings/Videos/Materials we will use in class and for assignments:
 * [How to think differently about doing good as a creative person](https://thecreativeindependent.com/guides/how-to-think-differently-about-doing-good-as-a-creative-person/)